 We have designed this exciting new itinerary to allow our guests to explore even more of eastern Indonesia's unique marine environments while also taking in some of the planet's most breathtaking topside scenery.
-For selected expeditions, Dewi Nusantara will depart on this exciting new cruise adventure, traveling between two of Indonesia's most iconic dive destinations and taking in a brand new one along the way.
+Dewi Nusantara will depart on this exciting new cruise adventure in March each year, traveling between two of Indonesia's most iconic dive destinations and taking in a brand new one along the way.